 Rabbits For Food by Binnie Kirshenbaum

 When I first read Rabbits For Food back in January, I was worried that I’d peaked too soon, that I’d already found my favourite book of the year.
 Six months on, I’m still worried!
 The main character, Bunny, lives in New York.
 She’s 43 years old.
 She’s a writer.
 She’s a middle child.
-She’s married to a zoologist, named Albie.
+She’s married to a zoologist named Albie.
 She has a cat named Jeffery.
 She also has depression.
-The book is split into two parts: the events that lead up to her breakdown on New Year’s Eve 2008, and her experiences in the psych ward of a prestigious mental hospital after the fact.
-If you have a dark sense of humour, and appreciate searing insight into the ridiculousness of social niceties, this is the book for you.
+The book is split into two parts: the events that lead up to her breakdown on New Year’s Eve 2008, and her experiences in the psych ward of a prestigious hospital after the fact.
+If you have a dark sense of humour, and love to poke at the ridiculousness of social niceties, this is the book for you.

 A Man Called Ove by Fredrik Backman

 A Man Called Ove is an enchanting tale of unlikely friendships, and it will pull on heartstrings you didn’t know you had.
 Plus, it’s a timeless reminder that you can almost never guess someone’s story just by looking at them – and I think we could all do with a few more of those.
 I’d love to recommend it as a book club read, but I think I’m late to the party; everyone seems to have read it and loved it already!
-I’m glad I finally got around to it in 2020.
+I’m glad I finally got around to it in 2020, and I’m definitely planning on reading more of Backman’s work soon.
 Read my full review of A Man Called Ove here.

 Her Body And Other Parties by Carmen Maria Machado